maptracker/datasciencecoursera/Rnotes.md

 [ggplot2](#ggplot2) seems to be the sexy new graphics package, but the core graphics still offer a lot of reasonable functionality.

+* Pros : Fast, adequate for many needs
+* Cons : All formatting / planning must be done in advance, can't alter aspects of a plot once they're already defined (like expanding an axis to accomodate larger-ranged values)

 ### Formatting ###